 If you are just getting ready to take your first European river cruise, or you’ve been on several, you will want to consider both the Rhine and Danube Rivers.
 There’s a reason why they’re the most popular river cruises in the world!

-• They flow through some of the most scenic places in Europe.
-You will see bustling cities, charming villages, and even picturesque fields.
-Castles dot the countryside.
+- They flow through some of the most scenic places in Europe, with bustling cities, charming villages, picturesque fields, and castles dotting the countryside.

-• Both rivers will have you cruising through several locks along your trip.
-These engineering marvels will have you captivated.
-They might also keep you awake, so pack earplugs if you’re a light sleeper.
+- Both rivers take you through several locks.
+These engineering marvels are fascinating to watch, but they can be noisy at night, so pack earplugs if you’re a light sleeper.

-It is the differences between the Rhine and Danube River cruises that are likely able to help you choose which cruise is right for you.
+It is the differences between the Rhine and Danube River cruises that will likely help you choose which cruise is right for you.

 Are you a self-proclaimed foodie?